llvm/clangir/Dialect/ops.md

 | Operand | Description |
 | :-----: | ----------- |
-| `value` | Integer type with arbitrary precision up to a fixed limit
+| `value` | Integer type with arbitrary precision up to a fixed limit or !cir.vector of !cir.int
-| `amount` | Integer type with arbitrary precision up to a fixed limit
+| `amount` | Integer type with arbitrary precision up to a fixed limit or !cir.vector of !cir.int

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-| `result` | Integer type with arbitrary precision up to a fixed limit
+| `result` | Integer type with arbitrary precision up to a fixed limit or !cir.vector of !cir.int

 ### `cir.sin` (cir::SinOp)